guiantunes/microservices-logger/README.md

 # Kong

-This implementation is relying in [Kong](https://getkong.org/)[HTTP Log Plugin](https://getkong.org/plugins/http-log/).
+This implementation is relying in [Kong](https://getkong.org/) [HTTP Log Plugin](https://getkong.org/plugins/http-log/).

 In order to make it work you should configure all your apis to send logging information to this application.

 # Neo4j

 For simplicity this implementation is using an embedded Neo4j database.
-The database is acessed over the [TinkerPop Api](http://tinkerpop.apache.org/)so it would be easy to adapt the application to support a different database if necessary.
+The database is acessed over the [TinkerPop Api](http://tinkerpop.apache.org/) so it would be easy to adapt the application to support a different database if necessary.

 # Setup